 Dr. Agar’s sister, Dr. Mary Louisa Agar died on the 6th of March, 1931.
 Dr. Agar’s wife Berta, died on the 9th of October, 1931 just 6 years after she married Dr. Agar.
 At the time of her death, Dr. and Mrs. Agar resided at 245 King Street West in Chatham.
 Mrs. Berta Agar was buried at Maple Leaf Cemetery in Chatham.

 Dr. Agar retired in 1937.
-He died on the 14th August of 1940 and he was buried at Maple Leaf Cemetery in Chatham.
+He died on the 14th August of 1940 at the Public General Hospital in Chatham and he was buried in the mausoleum at Maple Leaf Cemetery (Chatham).
 There is a memorial tombstone at the Arnold Cemetery in Louisville, Ontario in his honour.
 (Other members of the Agar family, including his sister Dr. Mary Louisa Agar, are buried at the Arnold Cemetery.)